Examine India’s socioeconomic development trends and how rethinking development is gaining urgency for shaping sustainable social change.

 Immersion in development interventions and sustainability development and social change happens through the program’s five- to seven-day workshop.
 Workshop opportunities vary, but are offered in the states of Gujarat, Uttar Pradesh, Uttarakhand, Andhra Pradesh, Rajasthan, and Himachal Pradesh.
 All of the below or only a few may be part of your semester depending on logistics, facilitation, and interests.

 Sample workshop sites:

-As a student in the India: Sustainable Development and Social Change program, you will live with a homestay family in Jaipur for approximately six weeks.
-Homestay families have a longstanding relationship with SIT and are always eager to welcome students into their family with joy and curiosity, semester after semester.
-Most of the families are from the upper middle class, with varied religious backgrounds and worldviews.
-Some members of the family are homemakers, while others hold professions such as teacher/professor, engineer, business owner, government official, doctor, artist, etc.
+You will live with a homestay family in Jaipur for approximately six weeks.
+Homestay families have a longstanding relationship with SIT and are eager to welcome students into their homes.
+Most are upper middle class, with varied religious backgrounds and worldviews.
+Some family members are homemakers, and others are professionals—teachers, engineers, business owners, government officials, doctors, and artists.